centreon/centreon-documentation/fr/graph-views/introduction.md

 > This documentation is only available in **english** for now

+The graphical view capabilities in Centreon relies on the **Centreon MAP** extension.

 > Centreon MAP is a Centreon **extension** that requires a valid license key.
 To
 > purchase one and retrieve the necessary repositories, contact
 > [Centreon](sales@centreon.com).